 While the security of salvation is a biblical fact based upon the finished work of salvation by Christ, it is certainly true that some of those who seemed to have “made a decision” or “accepted Christ” may not genuinely be saved.
 As noted before, true salvation is not so much our accepting Christ as it is His accepting us.
-When we are truly saved, it is by the power of God for the purpose of God, and that purpose includes the works that are the evidence of our conversion.
-Those who continue to walk according to the flesh are not believers.
+We are saved by the power of God for the purpose of God, and that purpose includes the works that give evidence of our conversion.
+Those who continue to walk according to the flesh are not believers (Romans 8:5–8).
 This is why Paul exhorts us to “examine yourselves to see whether you are in the faith” (2 Corinthians 13:5).
 The “carnal” Christian who examines himself will soon see that he/she is not in the faith.

 James 2:19 says, “You believe that there is one God.
 You do well.
 Even the demons believe—and tremble!”
-The type of “belief” demons have can be compared to the intellectual assent made by those who “believe” in Jesus only in the fact that He exists.
-Many unbelievers say, “I believe in God,” or “I believe in Jesus,” or perhaps some might say, “I prayed a prayer and the preacher said I was saved.”
-The problem is in the understanding of the word believe.
+The type of “belief” demons have can be compared to the intellectual assent made by those who “believe” in Jesus in the fact that He exists or that He was a good person.
+Many unbelievers say, “I believe in God” or “I believe in Jesus”; others say, “I prayed a prayer, and the preacher said I was saved.”
+But such prayers and such belief do not necessarily signal a change of heart.
+The problem is a misunderstanding of the word believe.
 With true salvation comes genuine repentance and real life change.
-Second Corinthians 5:17 tells us that when we are in Christ, we are a “new creation.”
+Second Corinthians 5:17 says that those who are in Christ are a “new creation.”
 Is it possible that the new person Christ creates is one who continues to walk in the carnality of the flesh?
-It is not.
+No.

-Salvation is certainly free, but at the same time, it costs us everything.
-We are to die to ourselves as we become more and more changed into the likeness of Christ.
-Where easy believism fails is in its lack of recognition that a person who has truly believed in Jesus as the Savior will have a progressively changed life.
-Salvation is a free gift from God to those who believe, but discipleship and obedience are the response and responsibility which will no doubt occur when one truly comes to Christ in faith.
+Salvation is certainly free, but, at the same time, it costs us everything.
+We are to die to ourselves as we change into the likeness of Christ.
+Where easy believism fails is its lack of recognition that a person with faith in Jesus will lead a progressively changed life.
+Salvation is a free gift from God to those who believe, but discipleship and obedience are the response that will no doubt occur when one truly comes to Christ in faith.